vuejs/language-tools/packages/typescript-faster/README.md

 # @volar/typescript-faster

-TypeScript LanguageService Completion API is slow, this package make it faster.
+TypeScript Language Service Completion API is slow when calculate auto-import.

+This package make it faster by ported tsserver auto-import caching logic.